platformsh/platformsh-docs/sites/platform/src/add-services/redis.md

 {{% note theme="warning" title="Warning" %}}

-The `maxmemory` Redis configuration setting instructs Redis to use a specified amount of RAM for the data set.
+The `maxmemory` configuration setting instructs Redis to use a specified amount of RAM for the data set.

 When defining container resources, keep in mind that, based on a [recommendation from Redis](https://docs.redis.com/latest/rs/installing-upgrading/install/plan-deployment/hardware-requirements/#productionenvironment),